KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 52. Found directory `node_modules`.
 This shouldn't be uploaded.
 Add `node_modules/`to `.gitignore`.
 53. Found directory `node_modules`.
 This shouldn't be uploaded.
 Add `node_modules/`to `.gitignore`.
 54. Found directory `node_modules`.
 This shouldn't be uploaded.
 Add `node_modules/`to `.gitignore`.
-55. found 'node-fetch' in file `CHANGELOG.md`: Replace it with built-in fetch.
-56. found 'node-fetch' in file `README.md`: Replace it with built-in fetch.
+55. found 'node-fetch' in file `README.md`: Replace it with built-in fetch.
-57. found 'node-fetch' in file `cache.js`: Replace it with built-in fetch.
+56. found 'node-fetch' in file `cache.js`: Replace it with built-in fetch.
-58. found 'node-fetch' in file `index.js`: Replace it with built-in fetch.
+57. found 'node-fetch' in file `index.js`: Replace it with built-in fetch.
-59. Found directory `node_modules`.
+58. Found directory `node_modules`.
 This shouldn't be uploaded.
 Add `node_modules/`to `.gitignore`.
-60. found 'require('https')' in file `README.md`: Replace it with built-in fetch.
+59. found 'require('https')' in file `README.md`: Replace it with built-in fetch.
-61. found 'require('https')' in file `https_agent.js`: Replace it with built-in fetch.
+60. found 'require('https')' in file `https_agent.js`: Replace it with built-in fetch.
+61. Found directory `node_modules`.
+This shouldn't be uploaded.
+Add `node_modules/`to `.gitignore`.
 62. Found directory `node_modules`.
 This shouldn't be uploaded.
 Add `node_modules/`to `.gitignore`.
+63. found 'require('https')' in file `package.json`: Replace it with built-in fetch.
-63. Found directory `node_modules`.
+64. Found directory `node_modules`.
 This shouldn't be uploaded.
 Add `node_modules/`to `.gitignore`.
-64. found 'require('https')' in file `package.json`: Replace it with built-in fetch.
 65. Found directory `node_modules`.
 This shouldn't be uploaded.
 Add `node_modules/`to `.gitignore`.
+66. found 'require('https')' in file `patch-core.js`: Replace it with built-in fetch.
+67. found 'require('https')' in file `test.js`: Replace it with built-in fetch.
-66. Found directory `node_modules`.
+68. Found directory `node_modules`.
 This shouldn't be uploaded.
 Add `node_modules/`to `.gitignore`.
-67. found 'require('https')' in file `patch-core.js`: Replace it with built-in fetch.
+69. found 'require('https')' in file `test.js`: Replace it with built-in fetch.
-68. found 'require('https')' in file `test.js`: Replace it with built-in fetch.
+70. found 'require('https')' in file `README.md`: Replace it with built-in fetch.
-69. Found directory `node_modules`.
+71. Found directory `node_modules`.
 This shouldn't be uploaded.
 Add `node_modules/`to `.gitignore`.
-70. found 'require('https')' in file `test.js`: Replace it with built-in fetch.
-71. found 'require('https')' in file `README.md`: Replace it with built-in fetch.
 72. Found directory `node_modules`.
 This shouldn't be uploaded.
 Add `node_modules/`to `.gitignore`.
+73. found 'require('https')' in file `patch-core.js`: Replace it with built-in fetch.
+74. found 'require('https')' in file `test.js`: Replace it with built-in fetch.
-73. Found directory `node_modules`.
+75. Found directory `node_modules`.
 This shouldn't be uploaded.
 Add `node_modules/`to `.gitignore`.
-74. found 'require('https')' in file `patch-core.js`: Replace it with built-in fetch.
+76. found 'require('https')' in file `package.json`: Replace it with built-in fetch.
-75. found 'require('https')' in file `test.js`: Replace it with built-in fetch.
+77. found 'require('https')' in file `test.js`: Replace it with built-in fetch.
+78. found 'node-fetch' in file `README.md`: Replace it with built-in fetch.
+79. found 'XMLHttpRequest' in file `README.md`: Replace it with built-in fetch.
-76. Found directory `node_modules`.
+80. Found directory `node_modules`.
 This shouldn't be uploaded.
 Add `node_modules/`to `.gitignore`.
-77. found 'require('https')' in file `package.json`: Replace it with built-in fetch.
-78. found 'require('https')' in file `test.js`: Replace it with built-in fetch.
-79. found 'node-fetch' in file `CHANGELOG.md`: Replace it with built-in fetch.
-80. found 'node-fetch' in file `README.md`: Replace it with built-in fetch.
-81. found 'XMLHttpRequest' in file `README.md`: Replace it with built-in fetch.
-82. Found directory `node_modules`.
+81. Found directory `node_modules`.
 This shouldn't be uploaded.
 Add `node_modules/`to `.gitignore`.
+82. found 'require('request')' in file `README.md`: Replace it with built-in fetch.
+83. found 'require('request')' in file `package.json`: Replace it with built-in fetch.
+84. found 'node-fetch' in file `package.json`: Replace it with built-in fetch.
+85. found 'node-fetch' in file `package.json`: Replace it with built-in fetch.
-83. Found directory `node_modules`.
+86. Found directory `node_modules`.
 This shouldn't be uploaded.
 Add `node_modules/`to `.gitignore`.
-84. found 'require('request')' in file `README.md`: Replace it with built-in fetch.
-85. found 'require('request')' in file `package.json`: Replace it with built-in fetch.
-86. found 'node-fetch' in file `package.json`: Replace it with built-in fetch.
 87. found 'node-fetch' in file `package.json`: Replace it with built-in fetch.
+88. found 'node-fetch' in file `package.json`: Replace it with built-in fetch.
+89. found 'node-fetch' in file `package.json`: Replace it with built-in fetch.
+90. found 'XMLHttpRequest' in file `package.json`: Replace it with built-in fetch.
+91. found 'require('https')' in file `index.js`: Replace it with built-in fetch.
+92. found 'node-fetch' in file `request.js`: Replace it with built-in fetch.
+93. found 'require('https')' in file `README.md`: Replace it with built-in fetch.
-88. Found directory `node_modules`.
+94. Found directory `node_modules`.
 This shouldn't be uploaded.
 Add `node_modules/`to `.gitignore`.
-89. found 'node-fetch' in file `package.json`: Replace it with built-in fetch.
-90. found 'node-fetch' in file `package.json`: Replace it with built-in fetch.
-91. found 'node-fetch' in file `package.json`: Replace it with built-in fetch.
-92. found 'XMLHttpRequest' in file `package.json`: Replace it with built-in fetch.
-93. found 'require('https')' in file `index.js`: Replace it with built-in fetch.
-94. found 'node-fetch' in file `request.js`: Replace it with built-in fetch.
-95. found 'require('https')' in file `README.md`: Replace it with built-in fetch.
-96. Found directory `node_modules`.
+95. Found directory `node_modules`.
 This shouldn't be uploaded.
 Add `node_modules/`to `.gitignore`.
+96. found 'require('https')' in file `patch-core.js`: Replace it with built-in fetch.
+97. found 'require('https')' in file `test.js`: Replace it with built-in fetch.
-97. Found directory `node_modules`.
+98. Found directory `node_modules`.
 This shouldn't be uploaded.
 Add `node_modules/`to `.gitignore`.
-98. found 'require('https')' in file `patch-core.js`: Replace it with built-in fetch.
+99. found 'require('https')' in file `package.json`: Replace it with built-in fetch.
-99. found 'require('https')' in file `test.js`: Replace it with built-in fetch.
+100. found 'require('https')' in file `test.js`: Replace it with built-in fetch.
+101. found 'node-fetch' in file `package.json`: Replace it with built-in fetch.
-100. Found directory `node_modules`.
+102. Found directory `node_modules`.
 This shouldn't be uploaded.
 Add `node_modules/`to `.gitignore`.
-101. found 'require('https')' in file `package.json`: Replace it with built-in fetch.
-102. found 'require('https')' in file `test.js`: Replace it with built-in fetch.
-103. found 'node-fetch' in file `package.json`: Replace it with built-in fetch.
+103. Found directory `node_modules`.
+This shouldn't be uploaded.
+Add `node_modules/`to `.gitignore`.
 104. Found directory `node_modules`.
 This shouldn't be uploaded.
 Add `node_modules/`to `.gitignore`.
 105. Found directory `node_modules`.
 This shouldn't be uploaded.
 Add `node_modules/`to `.gitignore`.
 106. Found directory `node_modules`.
 This shouldn't be uploaded.
 Add `node_modules/`to `.gitignore`.